Skip section navigation (navigation may have changed)

 - Emergency contraception is only for emergencies.
 It is not meant as a regular means of birth control.

-- You can get emergency contraception at an emergency room or family planning clinic.
-If you need help finding emergency contraception, visit http://ec.princeton.edu.
+- You can get emergency contraception in a hospital emergency room, a family planning clinic, and many drugstores.
+If you need help finding emergency contraception, an EC website can help.

 - There’s a chance you can still get pregnant if you use emergency contraception.
-If more than 7 days pass after you expect to get your period, contact your doctor or nurse.
+If more than seven days pass after you expect to get your period, you should take a pregnancy test.

 - Don’t use emergency contraception if you are already pregnant.
 If you are already pregnant, EC will not stop or harm your pregnancy.

 - Emergency contraception does not protect against sexually transmitted diseases (STDs, also called sexually transmitted infections or STIs).